 This might be the most important con of them all.
 The fact is that, unlike Windows, macOS is not sold separately as a software product.
-Apple only licences the use of macOS on their own hardware.
+Apple only licenses the use of macOS on their hardware.
 Remember, you don’t own the software you buy.
-You just have a licence to use under certain conditions.
+You just have a license to use under certain conditions.

-Hackintoshes are explicitly excluded from that licence agreement.
-If Apple wanted to, they could come after hackintoshers.
-In general this doesn’t happen to people who do it in private, with Apple only going after people selling hackintosh computers.
-However, your own moral compass will have to guide you and there’s little doubt that Apple has the right to forbid hackintosh computers.
+Hackintoshes are explicitly excluded from that license agreement.
+If Apple wanted to, they could come after Hackintoshers.
+In general, this doesn’t happen to people who do it in private, with Apple only going after people selling Hackintosh computers.
+However, your moral compass will have to guide you and there’s little doubt that Apple has the right to forbid Hackintosh computers.

 Con: Apple May be Leaving Intel Behind

-This last major con takes a long-term view of the hackintosh movement.
-The only reason hackintoshes are possible is because Apple moved away from non-Intel CPUs and started using exactly the same hardware as Windows and Linux PCs.
-There are a long list of reasons for this move, but those reasons are disappearing.
+This last major con takes a long-term view of the Hackintosh movement.
+The only reason Hackintoshes are possible is that Apple moved away from non-Intel CPUs and started using the same hardware as Windows and Linux PCs.
+There is a long list of reasons for this move, but those reasons are disappearing.

-Thanks to Apple’s investment in its own CPU technology, found in its iPads and iPhones, the company might be ready to move its Macs and MacBooks over to those same chips.
-This will mean the end of the hackintosh movement.
+Thanks to Apple’s investment in its CPU technology, found in its iPads and iPhones, the company might be ready to move its Macs and MacBooks over to those same chips.
+This will mean the end of the Hackintosh movement.

-If you’re thinking of learning how to make a hackintosh for the long-term, this is a big reason to make other plans, since at some point in the future any software update path is going to reach a dead end.
+If you’re thinking of learning how to make a Hackintosh for the long-term, this is a big reason to make other plans, since sometime in the future any software update path is going to reach a dead end.

 Should You Make a Hackintosh?

 The answer to this question for most people is going to be “no”.
-Making a hackintosh has always been more of a homebrew, hobbyist project rather than something that’s meant to offer a serious alternative to buying a Mac proper.
+Making a Hackintosh has always been more of homebrew, hobbyist project rather than something that’s meant to offer a serious alternative to buying a Mac proper.